JohnBordner/NFLPredictionTracker/README.md

-# NFLPredictor
+# NFL Prediction Tracker
- Predict NFL games and track your score
+ Predict NFL games and track your record.